ebzzry/ebzzry.github.io/en/src/zsh-tips-2.md

 }
 ```

-To restore the saved directory stack, on a new session via `exec zsh`, or a new separate instance,
+To restore the saved directory stack, on the current session, or a new separate instance, run:
-run:

     % z@
     % ds -v